Groovespark/groovespark.github.io/help.md

     ]
 }
 ```
-This example contains manually copy & pasted data from the music api.
+This example contains manually copied and pasted data from the music api.
-Later we will automate this by letting GrooveSpark generate a `NAME.json` file with your playlist data in it so you can just copy and paste it.
+Later we will automate this by letting GrooveSpark generate a `NAME.json` file with your playlist data in it so you only have to add that.

 To add another playlist you just have to add the pathname to `index.json`, create the file and fill it with your data.